cbrun/emfcodegen-builder-api/README.md

 ## What status is this ?

-It's only a few hours of work used to prototype and see what could be achieved on Sirius's web **view** model, so I would expect that it would not work well with other Ecores currently (top of my head: it does not filter for derived or non settable features currently).
+It's only a few hours of work used to prototype and see what could be achieved on Sirius's web **view** model, so I would expect that it would not work well with other Ecores currently.
+Also: generated Java formatting is currently not great.

 So expect rough edges and most likely the need to adapt the code.